GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 [![NuGet](https://img.shields.io/nuget/v/Xamarin.Plugin.SharedTransitions.svg?label=NuGet)](https://www.nuget.org/packages/Xamarin.Plugin.SharedTransitions/)  [![License](https://img.shields.io/github/license/Evolutionlab/Xamarin.Plugin.SharedTransitions.svg)](https://opensource.org/licenses/MIT)

+#### Note:
+The current version is buggy and the code is overcomplicated...
+A new, improved, version 2 is coming with full support to MVVM, better animation handling, new sample app, cleaner code, ecc...
+Shared Transitions are super tricky in Xamarin Forms (expecially in ios) but the next version will work better!

 #### What is a shared element transition?
 They are Animations connecting common elements from one page to the next/previous.<br>